What to Do on the Day of Your Space-A Flight

 When you’re this close to your planned flight, you don’t want to miss any last-minute changes, such as an earlier Roll Call.
 Check the passenger terminal’s Facebook page hourly to see if they have refreshed their slides.

-3) Go to the Terminal 1 – 2 hours prior to Roll Call
+3) Go to the Terminal 1 – 2 hours before Roll Call

-There is no advantage to arriving earlier, because priority for Space-A seats is determined by signup date.
+There is no advantage to arriving earlier because the priority for Space-A seats is determined by the signup date.
 Nonetheless, it’s good to allow a cushion in case of last-minute changes.

 Before you go to the terminal, return your rental car, check out of your hotel, and take care of anything else you need to do before departing; if you are selected for the flight, you might not have time for those tasks after Roll Call.
 Bring all of your luggage and any dependents traveling with you to the terminal.